belguawhale/Discord-Werewolf/README.md

 ## Changelog

+1/8/2017 - Added number of players to !join, !leave; Fixed a bug where traitor would not appear in endgame stats and redid endgame stats; All stats (!stats, endgame) have a consistent ordering now; Fixed a stupid bug that caused win messages to error; Fixed a bug where new player count would show after !fleave during a game

 1/5/2017 - Fixed dead players' votes displaying; Fixed a major bug with stats in games without traitor; Admins can use !force and !frole but only in channel

 1/3/2017 - Massive update!
 Fixed a minor bug where dead wolfteam players would still receive wolfchat; Fixed a minor grammar problem in death totem's message; Influence totem is hidden from !v now; Fixed non-players using see, kill, etc. in pm causing an error; Re-did how roles are displayed from scratch; !stats has colours and is easier to see; Added harlot and traitor at 8p!!!; Added some filler stuff in for everything up to 16p; hopefully it's balanced